anntmishra/Evalis-GT/VERCEL_SETUP.md

 # Vercel Environment Variables Setup

-**Status: 🚀 DEPLOYMENT IN PROGRESS - Updated August 14, 2025**
+**Status: �️ WHITE PAGE FIXED - Updated August 14, 2025**
-**Latest Push:** All build dependencies fixed and pushed to main branch
-**Vercel Status:** Auto-deployment triggered from latest commit
+**Latest Fix:** Added frontend-only mode to prevent API call failures
+**Vercel Status:** New deployment with white page fix in progress

+## ✅ White Page Issue Resolution

+The white page issue was caused by the frontend trying to make API calls to a backend that wasn't deployed on Vercel.

+**What was fixed:**
+- Added `IS_FRONTEND_ONLY` mode detection for Vercel deployments
+- Modified AuthContext to skip API validation in frontend-only mode
+- Added demo mode notification banner
+- Updated environment configuration to handle missing backend gracefully

+**Current behavior:**
+- Vercel deployment will show a "Demo Mode" banner
+- Frontend loads properly without backend API calls
+- No more white page errors

-To deploy Evalis-GT on Vercel, you need to set up the following environment variables in your Vercel dashboard:
+To deploy Evalis-GT on Vercel, you can optionally set up the following environment variables in your Vercel dashboard:

 ## Database Configuration
 ```